2023 Solar Incentives Guide for Lexington, NC - Tax Credits & Rebates

 Federal Solar Incentives

-When thinking about solar incentives, federal incentives are likely the first thing that comes to mind.
-The Federal Solar Investment Tax Credit, or ITC, is probably the best-known federal solar incentive.
-The ITC offers a tax credit for a set percentage of your solar system's cost.
+When thinking about solar incentives, federal incentives may be the first thing that comes to mind.
+The solar incentive that you're most familiar with is probably the Federal Solar Investment Tax Credit (ITC), which gives you a credit on your taxes equal to a specified percentage of the cost of your solar system.

-More information about the new Inflation Reduction Act can be found here.
-The easiest way to understand how the new Clean Energy Credit might apply to you is to speak with your local Lexington solar panel installers directly.
+Click here to learn more about the new Inflation Reduction Act.
+The easiest way to understand how the new Clean Energy Credit might apply to you is to talk with your local Lexington solar panel installation expert.

 State & Local Solar Incentives